Emergency Third Rail Power Trip

 Emergency Third Rail Power Trip is the debut album by American rock band Rain Parade, released in 1983.
 It is one of the most prominent records in the Paisley Underground movement of the 1980s.

 Critical reception

-In a contemporary review for The Village Voice, music critic Robert Christgau felt that the band imitates "dumb" music from the psychedelic era, specifically "the wimpy singing, wispy tunes, unsure drumming, repetitive guitar effects, and naïve world view of, oh, Kaleidoscope, Morning Glory, Aum."
+In a contemporary review for The Village Voice, music critic Robert Christgau felt that Rain Parade imitates "dumb" music from the psychedelic era, specifically "the wimpy singing, wispy tunes, unsure drumming, repetitive guitar effects, and naïve world view of, oh, Kaleidoscope, Morning Glory, Aum."
+Sounds reviewer Edwin Pouncey, however, praised the "gentle and complex quality" of the band's songs and wrote that "the Parade stroke the fevered brow of Mr Fantasy to revive pop music out of its present coma with the gentle touch."